rahulc29/rahulc29/README.md

 ## About me ✨
 I'm Rahul Chhabra (he/they), a student of Information Technology at Indian Institute of Information Technology, Allahabad, batch of 2025.

-## Suggestions ⚡

-Once upon a time I was introduced to the world of functional programming by the wonderful [Structure and Interpretation of Computer Programs](https://web.mit.edu/6.001/6.037/sicp.pdf) and I've not gotten out of the rabbit hole since.
-That book changed my brain forever and I don't think there's any way I will ever be able to thank the authors enough.

 ## Currently Working On 🔭

 ### Scheme to JavaScript Compiler